 Advice on entry formats

 Competitors will have the option to upload their project work either as a video or written submission.

-If you are planning to enter a video, your film should be between 5 - 7 minutes long.
+If you are planning to enter a video, your film should be between 5 to 7 minutes long.
 Download our guide on how to film a video entry

 - Project overview: 150 words max